 My Mom used to say I was paying myself – I didn’t understand how valuable that lesson was at the time – but Mom and Dad – THANK YOU!

-Their rule of thumb was to always pay yourself 10% of everything you earned.
+Their rule of thumb was to always pay yourself first.

 They paid their tithing and then paid themselves before working their way down through the rest of the bills.

 I’m not saying I was always the best saver, but it became a habit to always put at least a little bit of everything I earned into my savings account.
 Sometimes it was only a few dollars, but the habit remained.

 When people ask me, “how much should I pay myself first”, I always say, it isn’t so much the amount that you are saving as the habit you are making.
 When you prioritize saving a portion of your income you will always end up ahead.